cismet/stamper/README.md

 ## How it works

-*wor in progress*
+*work in progress*

 ---

+## How to start the service

-## starting the service inside a docker container with docker-compose
+### starting the service inside a docker container with docker-compose

 building the docker image localy (needed only once):
 `docker build -t cismet/stamper .`